Jiaoyang-Li/EECBS/README.md

 # EECBS
  A bounded-suboptimal solver for Multi-Agent Path Finding

+This vesion assumes that agents disappear after they reach their target locations.

 Explicit Estimation Conflict-Based Search (EECBS) is an effifent bounded-suboptimal algorithm for solving Multi-Agent Path Finding (MAPF).
 EECBS is 2-level search algorithm based on the popular optimal MAPF algorithm CBS.